-3.3 Our Reading Culture
+3.3 Our Reading and Literacy Culture

-We are developing a reading culture across the school, to expand students' knowledge, ambitions and empathy.
-All students in Year 7 and 8 are asked to have a 'book-in-my-bag' and these students are set reading homework each week, which is closely monitored by English teachers using Microsoft forms.
-Also, tutors lead the reading of a book, on Mondays and Tuesdays, during tutor time: book titles include 'October, October', 'Can you see me', 'Alice in Wonderland'.
-Books have been chosen carefully to build on students' cultural capital and to cover themes that link to personal development in PSHRE.
-Students in Year 7 and 8 have a timetabled library lesson once a fortnight and follow an enriching reading curriculum covering titles such as Classical Tales, Myths and Legends.
+We strongly believe that all students should be able to communicate effectively, through reading, writing and oracy, and this is an essential part of all lessons at JMHS.
+A strong emphasis is placed on a whole school rigorous approach to reading that develops learners' confidence and expands students' knowledge, ambitions and empathy.
+Twice per week, morning tutor time sessions are used to develop students' literacy skills, this includes independent reading, improving comprehension skills, developing writing, and topical news and other structured discussion to build oracy skills.
+All students in Year 7, 8 & 9 are asked to have a 'book-in-my-bag' and these students are set reading homework each week, which is closely monitored by English teachers using Microsoft forms.
+Students in Year 7 and 8 have a timetabled library lesson once a fortnight and follow an enriching reading curriculum covering titles such as classical tales, myths and legends.
 Year 9 students have a library lesson each half term and cover short stories of differing genres.
 The library is well stocked with excellent displays to ensure students read a breadth of books; it is a vibrant place before school, at break and lunchtime.
 In addition, students are encouraged to access wider reading linked to their studies.
 Students who need extra support for their reading, as identified using Arti testing, are offered a range of intervention strategies such as: Reading Buddies where students are paired up with Reading Prefects; or daily 1-1 reading; as well as small intervention groups.
-The school year is punctuated with reading focussed activities and competitions reading is not just for World Book Day.
+The school year is punctuated with reading focussed activities and competitions - reading is not just for World Book Day.
 Our enthusiastic school librarian and English teachers promote reading using our excellent library as a base for book clubs and exciting author visits.

 'Leaders have developed a strong culture of reading.
 Every pupil reads a class text in tutor time.
 This boosts pupils' confidence and fluency.
 Those who struggle to read receive bespoke support from well-trained staff.'
 Ofsted 2022